NachtRaveVL/Simple-SolarTracker-Arduino/README.md

   * 5v analog sensor signals **must** be [level converted](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) in order to connect to 3.3v MCUs.
 * The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) as well as the RasPi Pico and others support different bit resolutions for analog/PWM pins, but may also impose other limits.
 See the datasheet of your MCU for details.

+### Sensors

+* Many different kinds of hobbyist sensors label their analog output `AO` (or `Ao`) - however, always check your specific sensor's datasheet.
+  * Again, make sure all analog sensors are calibrated to output the same 0v - `AREF` volts in range.
+* Sensor pins used for event triggering when measurements go above/below a pre-set tolerance - many of which are deceptively labeled `DO` (or `Do`), despite having nothing to do with being `D`ata lines of any kind - can be safely ignored, as the software implementation of such mechanism is more than sufficient.
+  * Often these pins are used to drive other hardware-only based solutions that aren't a part of Helioduino's use case.

+We also ask that our users report any broken sensors (outside of bad calibration data) for us to consider adding support to (also consider sponsoring our work on [Patreon](www.patreon.com/nachtrave)).

 ### WiFi

 * Devices with built-in WiFi can enable such through header defines while other devices can utilize an external [serial ESP WiFi module](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/).